 According to 6Wresearch, Nigeria video surveillance market is forecast to grow at a CAGR of 5.3% from 2016 to 2022.
-Rising terrorism coupled with increasing crime rate are driving the demand for video surveillance systems in the country.
+Rising terrorism coupled with increasing crime rate is driving the demand for video surveillance systems in the country.
 Apart from government vertical, industrial & manufacturing vertical is projected to capture key revenue share by 2022.
-Within industrial & manufacturing vertical, oil & gas held highest demand for video surveillance systems.
+Within industrial & manufacturing vertical, oil & gas held the highest demand for video surveillance systems.
 Attributed to rising theft in oil & gas vertical, demand for high-end video surveillance systems grew at a relatively higher growth rate.
 Nigeria is estimated to record daily theft of nearly 100 thousand to 350 thousand barrels per day.

-According to Rajat Kharbanda, Senior Consultant, Research and Consulting, 6Wresearch, "Although, analog video surveillance systems accounted for largest share in Nigeria's video surveillance market, however growing demand for IP video surveillance systems is likely over the next six years".
+According to Rajat Kharbanda, Senior Consultant, Research and Consulting, 6Wresearch, "Although, analog video surveillance systems accounted for the largest share in Nigeria's video surveillance market, however growing demand for IP video surveillance systems is likely over the next six years".